andriyor/ts-tree/README.md

 - [ ] check imports from same file on different lines
 - [ ] handle default import
 - [x] build package
-- [ ] handle running not from project root directory
+- [x] use tsconfig related to passed file path to allow running not from project root directory
 - [ ] piblish to npm

 ## Tech Debt